Français

 (a) when the prescribed time for requesting an internal review expires, if no internal review is requested within that time; or

-(b) on the earlier of the day the prescribed time for completing the internal review expires and the day the internal review is completed, if an internal review has been requested.
+(b) on the earliest of the day the prescribed time for completing the internal review expires, the day the results of the completed internal review are received and the day the results of the completed internal review are deemed to be received under section 68, if an internal review has been requested.
 1997, c.
 25, Sched.
 A, s.
-25.
+25 (3); 2009, c.
+33, Sched.
+8, s.
+5 (2).

 Decisions which may be appealed